openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/AdapterGoals.md

 an email has been opened, some async operation has been completed*

 **Standardized Actions and Triggers:**
-* Polling for Events
+* Get Events Polling
-* Events Webhook
+* Get Events Webhook
 * Bulk Extract (of event log with integration platform side delta detection)

 ## Lookup Information in the System